arcana-lab/noelle/README.md

 Since git doesn't allow for git hooks to be installed when you clone the repository, cmake will install the pre-commit git hook upon installation.

+If you have any trouble using this framework feel free to reach out to us for help (contact simone.campanoni@northwestern.edu).

 ## License
 NOELLE is licensed under the [MIT License](./LICENSE.md).